 1. Use AI for content creation

-One of the best ways to use AI in marketing is for content creation.
+One of the best ways to use AI in marketing is for content creation, one can also use AI tools for story writing as well.
 Thanks to its ability to analyze data quickly, AI can help businesses to create custom content for their target audience.

 There are tons of AI-powered content marketing tools you can use to create shareable content.
 This content can be used across various channels, such as social media, email marketing, and even website design.